Airstack-xyz/docs/guides/nft/nft-details.md

 # 📑 NFT Details

-[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum and Polygon.
+[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum, Polygon, and Base.

 ## Table Of Contents